bennettnw2/lpic101-Notes/106-notes.md

     * this allows all incoming connections to your x-server regardless of where a user is coming from
   * `xhost -` will disable all incoming connections
   * you can run `xhost + [IP ADDRESS]` to enable a specific host to connect
-    * first get your systems IP address
+    * first get your system's IP address
     * run the command, we now have remote x-connections that are allowed from our local system
   * Next you will ssh into your remote system with a `-Y` (capital Y)
     * eg: `ssh -Y user@193.234.23.03`
     * `-Y` will lets ssh know to forward any X11 requests
   * Once logged into your remote system you will need to set up a display environment variable
-    * this display env variable will redirect graphical requests to the local system
+    * this display environment variable will redirect graphical requests to the local system
     * thereby you execute commands on your remote system and they show up on your local system
     * eg: `export DISPLAY=127.0.0.1:10.0`
       * we use the local host IP of the remote system